Engcomm/eece5698_hss/lab5/code/README.md

 # Compiling the Code
 Run `make binaries` to compile all the code...
-All binaries are compiled using
+All binaries are dynamically linked using the shared libcrypto.so.3 library.

 # System profiling
 Run `make plot_profile` to run the system_profile.c file and plot the results in Python.